olahallvall/FlowDance/README.md

 ![Synchronous choreography-based call chains supported by FlowDance](Docs/synchronous-choreography-based-call-chains-with-flowdance.png)

-In center of **FlowDance**, there is something called a **Span**.
-A **Span** carries the information for how a transaction can be compensated.
+In center of **FlowDance**, there is something called a **CompensationSpan**.
+A **CompensationSpan** carries the information for how a transaction can be compensated.
-A **Span** is initialized using the **SpanOpened** event and closed using the **SpanClosed** event.
-The image below illustrates a **Span** with a blue bracket.
+A **CompensationSpan** is initialized using the **SpanOpened** event and closed using the **SpanClosed** event.
+The image below illustrates a **CompensationSpan** with a blue bracket.

-The initial Span is called the Root Span, and it serves as the starting point for subsequent calls.
-Subsequent Spans share the same Correlation ID as the Root Span.
+The initial CompensationSpan is called the Root Span, and it serves as the starting point for subsequent calls.
+Subsequent CompensationSpans share the same Correlation ID as the Root Span.
-When **Spans** are created, they are stored in a **RabbitMQ Stream**.
+When a SpanEvent is created, it´s stored in a **RabbitMQ Stream**.
 A **Stream** is a persistent and replicated data structure that models an append-only log with non-destructive consumer semantics.
 Unlike traditional queues, which delete messages once consumed, streams allow consumers to attach at any point in the log and read from there.
 They provide a powerful way to manage and process messages efficiently. 🐰📜

 ![Synchronous choreography-based call chains supported by FlowDance](Docs/spans-saved-in-rabbitmq.png)